Qubeo/minsky-mods/scenario-grower/docs/SCENARIO_WIRING.md

 2. Accesses `hypercube()` method
 3. Extracts `xvectors[0].slices` as parameter names (columns)
 4. Extracts `xvectors[1].slices` as scenario names (rows)
+5. Extracts `xvectors[0].name` as the parameter axis name (critical for gather operations)
+6. Extracts `xvectors[1].name` as the scenario axis name (critical for gather operations)
-5. Validates that both arrays have length > 0
+7. Validates that both arrays have length > 0
-6. Returns metadata object
+8. Returns metadata object with axis names

 **Errors:**
 - Variable not found